 PEST Analysis Means to identify Political, Economic, Social & Technological factors

-Economic factors may include: economic stability of change, exchange rates, investment levels, consumer confidence and disposable income, credit, globalization of tariffs.
-They may all seem remote factors and sometimes you can conclude that for specific reasons related to your business, they will not affect you.
+The long list of factors may include: consumer confidence, economic stability of change, exchange rates, interest rates, inflation, investment levels, consumer confidence and disposable income, credit, tax rates national and local, globalization of tariffs.
+Some may seem remote factors to include in your PEST Analysis and sometimes you can conclude that for specific reasons related to your business, they will not affect you.
 I started my main business in 1982 at the lowest ebb of the British economy since the war, but our small scale and highly specialized offering was not directly impacted.

-Social factors might concern: demographic trends, consumer behavior in the light of the other three areas of change, social habits or prejudices and changing laws that reflect them, changing cultural norms.
+Such PEST Analysis social factor issues might concern: demographic trends, unemployment levels or trends, consumer behavior in the light of the other three areas of change, social habits or prejudices and changing laws that reflect them, changing cultural norms.
 There is public data to draw upon, but your own observation is important here, particularly in your sector of activity.
 Your own changes in attitude and behavior over the last few years may be good indicators, too.

 Technological factors that could be influential include: the immediacy and spread of online retailing, IT in energy and the impact of things like net metering, distributed generation and clean power, web platforms that enable micro-business to thrive in fields traditionally only open to large operators, nanotech and wearable computing.
 You will know about tech changes in your own sphere of operations.